 Cash is still king in Germany.
 74% of transactions were conducted using cash in 2017, according to a study of the German Federal Bank.
 Contactless payments raised just a little over 1% that year, and I doubt the numbers will look much different in 2018.

 So Germany probably wasn’t a high priority market for Apple.
 And the German banks already sat out the launch of Google Pay.
-They prefered to haggle over fees and build their own apps instead.
-This is why Apple Pay launched a marvelous four years – light years in tech! – after its inception in the US.
+They preferred to haggle over fees and build their own apps instead.
+This is why Apple Pay launched a marvelous four years – light-years in tech! – after its inception in the US.
 It could be used in the Vatican or Kazakhstan before being available in Germany, the 4th largest economy in the world.
 And even now, major banks like the earlier mentioned Sparkassen and Genossenschaftsbanken do not support Apple Pay!

 Let me be very clear: It is my personal belief that younger generations won’t care that much who they bank with.
 Nor will they accept having to use dozens of different mediums, like plastic cards or dedicated apps.
 Traditional values like personal points of contact or branch networks are not sustainable anyway.
 It’s fair to say that the mobile phone in our pockets is now the most personal thing, not our faceless current account provider.